riobamwita/riobamwita/README.md

 ## About

-Geospatial Engineer and Software Developer with experience in Cartography, Land Surveying and Web Development.
+Geospatial Engineer and Software Developer with experience in Cartography, Land Surveying and Software Development.
 Helping individuals and organizations with practical solutions.

 ---